 2020 has been a challenging year for all of us, but we also saw just how resilient, thoughtful and strong we all are.

-With the year starting relatively normal in the UK, things soon took a turn, and after just three months, things were looking very different.
+With the year starting relatively normal in the UK, things soon took a turn, and after just three months, things looked very different.

 With a lockdown in March that changed our lives, we had to adapt – and do it quickly.
 Key workers continued to work as usual (where possible), others were furloughed, some worked from home and for some people in the trades, while work continued, it was in a very different way.